 (j) Company Stock.
-Common stock of the Company.
+The common stock, without par value per share, of the Company.
 If the par value of the Company Stock is changed, or in the event of a change in the capital structure of the Company (as provided in Section 12 below), the shares resulting from such a change shall be deemed to be Company Stock within the meaning of the Plan.

 (k) Consultant.
-A person or entity rendering services to the Company who is not an "employee" for purposes of employment tax withholding under the Code.
+A person or entity rendering services to the ------

+Company who is not an "employee" for purposes of employment tax withholding under the Code.